-The WNET group and EDC are advancing the STEM learning of early elementary children of Latinx and low-income families through Cyberchase: Mobile Adventures in STEM.
+The WNET group and EDC are advancing the STEM learning of early elementary children of Spanish-speaking families and low-income families through Cyberchase: Mobile Adventures in STEM.
 The project combines the popular animated TV series Cyberchase with the potential of mobile texting to engage families in environmental science and math activities.

 The project is carrying out the following activities:

-- Create new Cyberchase videos focused on using math to learn about the environment; ensure videos are culturally responsive and based on a strengths-based view of learners and communities
+- Creating new Cyberchase videos focused on using math to learn about the environment; ensuring videos are culturally responsive and based on a strengths-based view of learners and communities

-- Conduct a bilingual family learning program in 15 communities, in which parents receive weekly texts combining this media with related STEM activities
+- Conducting a bilingual family learning program in 15 communities, in which parents receive weekly texts combining this media with related STEM activities

-- Study the impact of the approach in producing informal STEM interactions
+- Studying the impact of the approach in supporting informal STEM learning and positive parent-child interactions

 - The new Cyberchase videos will build the math and environmental literacy of millions of young girls and boys.

-- The family learning program will engage families in 15 diverse communities across the country in fun and productive STEM experiences.
+- The family learning program will engage families in 15 diverse communities across the United States in fun and productive STEM experiences.

 - The project will provide insight into how media-supported family learning activities delivered to parents’ phones via text messages can foster engagement in STEM learning among low-income children and parents.